DigiKlausur/e2x-exam-sheets/docs/source/user_guide/index.rst

 1. Create the student information.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-First, you need to create a list of dictionaries, where each dictionary contains the information of a student.
+First, you need to create a pandas dataframe with the information of the students.
-The dictionary should contain the following entries:
+The dataframe should contain the following columns:

 * first_name: The student's first name
 * last_name: The student's last name